-Top 10 best driver's cars 2022
+Top 10 best driver's cars 2024

-Car manufacturers recognise the importance of models that involve and excite the driver; many brands’ reputations are built on cars that are inherently fun to drive regardless of their intended purpose, while others feel the need to offer a hotted-up range-topper to flaunt their technological prowess.
-Whatever the case, drivers’ cars are alive and well, even in these eco-conscious times.
+Car manufacturers recognise the importance of models that involve and excite the driver; many brands’ reputations are built on cars that are inherently fun to drive regardless of their intended purpose, while others offer sportier variants of their regular family cars.
+Whatever the case, driver’s cars are alive and well, even in these eco-conscious times.

 The Alpine A110 is a mid-engined sports car that rekindles the spirit of its 1960s namesake.
 Powered by a fizzy 1.8-litre engine, the Alpine is a left-field alternative to a Porsche 718 Cayman or Audi TT RS that’s brimming with character, both in the way it drives and in how it looks.